phalcon-orphanage/docs/en/reference/models.rst

 Profiling SQL Statements
 ------------------------
-Thanks to the underlying component Phalcon_Model called Phalcon_Db_,it's possible to profile the SQL statements generated by the ORM in order to analyze the performance of database operations.
+Thanks to the underlying component Phalcon_Model called Phalcon_Db_, it's possible to profile the SQL statements generated by the ORM in order to analyze the performance of database operations.
 With this you can diagnose performance problems and to discover bottlenecks.

 .. _Phalcon_Db: ../api/Phalcon_Db.html